danielsnguyen/lfc-api/README.md

 ## LFC API
-A *very* janky way of handling communications between two local instances of Lua interpreters.
-You probably shouldn't use this, especially considering it can overwrite other files.
-Why?
-I dunno.
+Handling communications between two local instances of Lua interpreters.
+Uses the file IO library to initalize and monitor a communication file, then returns data when something is written to the file.